Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ### timeserver

 Another thing we need to configure is the setup of timeserver and sync our Zabbix server to the timeserver by making use of an ntp client.
 This needs to be done for the Zabbix server but also for the devices we will monitor as time is very important for Zabbix.
-Imagine one of our hosts having a timezone that is wrong we could end up looking for a problems in Zabbix that happened 6h ago while it had happened maybe only 2h ago.
+Imagine one of our hosts having a time zone that is wrong we could end up looking for a problem in Zabbix that happened 6h ago while it had happened maybe only 2h ago.

 ```# dnf install chronyd --now```